lastlockedroom/lastlockedroom.github.io/_posts/2023-12-13-christmas-terror.md

 It's easy to imagine the image of an author that writes for himself -- for the very act of writing.
 But man, it's fucking hard to be that.
 The writer that disappears in *Christmas Terror* actively rejects sharing his work with the outside world and is more than happy to isolate himself -- eventually becoming *literally invisible* to Toko.
 But in the afterword, Sato himself reflects how he can't relate to that character.
 It's an idealized image -- because an author who is content with not putting anything out there is content with nobody seeing it; an author content with nobody seeing it doesn't need to deal with the awful anxiety of putting effort into creating something and then having few people see it.

 Of course, the nuance of this shouldn't be lost.
-It's not that *nobody* read Sato's works: it's that the scope and expectations of the response he *wanted* to get were so large that, when undelivered, led to hurt.
+It's not that *nobody* read Sato's works: it's that the scope and expectations of the response he *wanted* (or was *expected*) to get were so large that, when undelivered, led to hurt.

 And look!
 That's not unreasonable.
 It's not *good*, but it's not unfamiliar.
 The reason I write is for validation, too!
 I like seeing people reading my work.
 I like seeing people talk about it.
 I like seeing people in the community -- especially new people -- go and say "yeah, I read DWaM's stuff!"
 It's normal!
 It's fine!
 There's nothing wrong with wanting people to read and like your work!